 Slow to Fix Bugs 🔗

 When you get deep into spaghetti code, it can be really hard to find bugs.
-In a messy codebase, sometimes fixing a bug can actually add to the “uncleanliness” of the code.
-You may have to exacerbate or extend an already bad architectural pattern in order to get a bug fix in.
+In a messy codebase, sometimes fixing a bug can add to the “uncleanliness” of the code.
+You may have to exacerbate or extend an already bad architectural pattern to get a bug fix in.

 Slow to Add Features 🔗